 Yes, the dreaded activation code!
 Carolyn, I’ve often wondered if the use of similar rubrics skews the results toward an undeserving remedy?

-How did it all get started for you?
+How did it all start for you?
 Is there an interesting story?

 Well, as a matter of fact, I was not in the healing profession at all, I was working in Commercial Real Estate management.
 My daughter, 18 months at the time, erupted with eczema in the creases of her elbows.
 I took her to the pediatrician who gave me the requisite 2 minutes and a prescription for hydro-cortisone cream.
 I wasn’t pleased that I received no information on what could have caused it and I really didn’t want to use that on so little a person, so went in search of other answers.
 I learned about food allergies and ways of dealing with them and eliminating them, and then found homeopathy which cured her.
 She is now 13 and has not been back to the doctor since.
 We have handled everything with homeopathy.
 I stopped vaccinating at that time, as well.